eantonini/CFD-based-WFLO/README.md

 TO COMPILE OPENFOAM APPLICATIONS

-Enter in each of the application folder and run wmake
+Enter in each of the application folderd and run wmake

 ---